-Many Americans got some depressing news last week; either their tax return was not as large as they had hoped or, case in some cases, viagra dosage they were told they owed additional money to either the Federal or State government or both.
+Many Americans got some depressing news last week; either their tax return was not as large as they had hoped or, in some cases, they were told they owed additional money to either the Federal or State government or both.
 One way to save on taxes is to own your own home.

 According to the Tax Policy Center’s Briefing Book -“A citizen’s guide to the fascinating (though often complex) elements of the federal Tax System” – there are several tax advantages to homeownership.

 Here are four items, and a quote on each, from the Briefing Book:

 “Homeowners who itemize deductions may reduce their taxable income by deducting any interest paid on a home mortgage.
 The deduction is limited to interest paid on up to $1 million of debt incurred to purchase or substantially rehabilitate a home.
 Homeowners also may deduct interest paid on up to $100,000 of home equity debt, regardless of how they use the borrowed funds.
 Taxpayers who do not own their home have no comparable ability to deduct interest paid on debt incurred to purchase goods and services.”

 “Homeowners who itemize deductions may also reduce their taxable income by deducting property taxes they pay on their homes.”

 “Buying a home is an investment, part of the returns from which is the opportunity to live in the home rent-free.
 Unlike returns from other investments, the return on homeownership—what economists call “imputed rent”—is excluded from taxable income.
 In contrast, landlords must count as income the rent they receive, and renters may not deduct the rent they pay.
 A homeowner is effectively both landlord and renter, but the tax code treats homeowners the same as renters while ignoring their simultaneous role as their own landlords.”